mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ## TinyPilot's second year

-In 2021, I focused mainly on TinyPilot, a company I created in mid-2020 (TODO: link).
+In 2021, I focused mainly on TinyPilot, a company [I created in mid-2020](/tinypilot).
 TinyPilot is an open-source KVM over IP device built on the Raspberry Pi.
-It allows you to control your computers from your browser without installing any software, even when the computer is in BIOS or has no network connectivity.
+It allows you to control another computer from your browser without installing any software, even when the computer is in BIOS or has no network connectivity.

-At the start of 2021, I was TinyPilot's sole developer.
-I was also the sole customer support person, salesperson, and marketer.
-My girlfriend managed fulfillment and inventory.
-We ran TinyPilot out of our house, where it was slowly occupying more and more territory.
+At the start of 2021, I was TinyPilot's sole developer, customer support person, salesperson, and marketer.
+The only other employee was my girlfriend, who managed inventory and fulfilled orders.
+We ran TinyPilot out of our house, and our shelves and cabinets were overflowing with TinyPilot parts and shipping material.

 Today, TinyPilot has a real office, a two-person fulfillment staff, a team of three developers, and even a [European distributor](https://kvm-ip.de).

+{{<revenue-graph project="tinypilot">}}

+In December, I took a one-week vacation, my longest of the year.
+To my relief, the fulfillment staff continued shipping orders without issue.
+The dev team completed a software release without me.
+The thing I'm most proud of is that TinyPilot works without me being there, at least for short periods.

+### Software progress

 The software has changed a lot in the last year, too.
-For fun, I installed the TinyPilot image from last January, and compared it to the latest release.
+For fun, I installed the TinyPilot image from January 2021 and compared it to our January 2022 release.
 I was surprised at how much has changed in just a year in just the UI:

 TODO: GIF comparison